bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 <!-- theme: info -->
 > #### Database note
 > This example uses SQLite as a data store.
-In production, we recommend using a database that has more robust concurrency support, such as PostgresSQL.
+In production, we recommend using a database that has more robust concurrency support, such as PostgreSQL.
 For information on switching databases, see the [Replacing SQLite](#replacing-sqlite) section.

 3. Start the app server.